Milkdown/milkdown/gh-pages/pages/architecture/atom.md

 # Atom

 In the world of milkdown, everything are `Atom`s.
-The only thing the core part of milkdown do is execute theses atoms one by one.
+The only thing the core part of milkdown do is execute these atoms one by one.

 Atom has the shape of the following structure: